 After the Conference

-All accepted Rapid Communications papers will be archived in the ACM Digital Library in in the CHI PLAY 2020 Extended Abstracts.
+All accepted Rapid Communications and the pre-recorded videos will be archived in the ACM Digital Library in the CHI PLAY 2020 Extended Abstracts.

 Please direct any questions to email@example.com.